-- Time - Try not to wait until the last minute to proofread your work.
+Time – Try not to wait until the last minute to proofread your work.
 Proofreading takes time and the more you allow for proofreading, the better your final product will be.
-If you decide to hire a professional proofreader, opt for a Second Set of Eyes, as the more proofreaders that read your document, the better the outcome.
+If you decide to hire a professional proofreader, opt for a Second Set of Eyes, as the more proofreaders who read your document, the better the outcome.
 Humans will be reviewing your material so, if you give us aggressive deadlines, the number of errors we catch will be impacted.
-This is true for all proofreaders - not just us!
+This is true for all proofreaders – not just The Proofreaders!

 - “Your” is frequently quickly typed as “you”: